bushbaby/BsbFlysystem/README.md

 example: Fetch a 'default' filesystem.
 In this case a 'local' filesystem with a root of 'data'.

 ```
-$filesystem = $serviceLocator->get(\BsbFlysystem\Service\FilesystemManager::class)->get('default');
+$filesystem = $serviceLocator->get('BsbFlysystemManager')->get('default');
 $contents   = $filesystem->read('file.txt');
 ```

-If we at some point decide we need to store these files on a different system.
-Rackspace for example, we simply reconfigure the named filesystem service to use a different named adapter service.
+If at some point you decide files need to be stored on a different system you simply reconfigure the named filesystem service to use a different adapter service.
 No need to change the userland implementation.

 ### Adapter Manager